Skip to main content

 Control condition

-Teacher–student dyads, and the students' parents, in the usual care condition will receive instruction and services typically provided by the elementary schools.
+Participants in the usual care condition received instruction and services typically provided by the elementary schools.

 Key measures

-Child outcomes measures of behavior include the Social Skills Improvement System (SSiS-RS) and the Child Behavior Checklist (CBCL).
-Child academic outcomes include the SSiS-RS Academic Competence subscale, and Academic Engaged Time (AET).
-Office disciplinary referrals will be recorded and the School Archival Records Search will be used, which provides a template for the systematic coding, analysis, and aggregation of data from archival school records.
-Moderator and mediator measures will include teacher demographics, family reports on student and family demographics, services received, and parent/family stressors.
-A variety of measures will also be used to assess coach–parent relationship quality and coach–teacher relationship quality.
+Child outcome measures of behavior included the Social Skills Improvement System (SSiS-RS) and the Child Behavior Checklist.
+Child academic outcomes included the SSiS-RS Academic Competence subscale, and Academic Engaged Time.
+Moderator measures included teacher demographics, family reports on student and family demographics, services received, and parent/family stressors.
+A variety of measures were used to assess coach–parent relationship quality and coach–teacher relationship quality.

 Data analytic strategy